 The joy of green spaces is being replicated in some of London’s most unlikely spots, WGSN Travel Contributor Emily Johnson reports

-Foliage in December typically manifests as festive holly wreaths or pine trees dripping in gold and silver – but in London right now, running parallel to the festive Christmas plants, a tropical flora and fauna bloom is happening.
+As we head towards the winter months, foliage typically manifests as festive holly wreaths or pine trees dripping in gold and silver – but in London right now, running parallel to the festive Christmas plants, a tropical flora and fauna bloom is happening.

 In fact, bold, bright greenery in London is at an all-time high; with 47% of the capital covered in the stuff and The Peckham Coal Line (London’s answer to The High Line) reaching its crowdfunding target, it’s only set to climb higher.
 Off the back of this there have been a plethora of new openings in food, retail and architecture all inspired by shrubbery, flowers and trees – largely of the tropical kind.
 So the next time you need a hit of botanical inspiration, venture to one of these greenery hotspots.

 72 Kings Road SW3 4UG / 44 (0)20 3402 0160

 H&M owned store ‘& Other Stories’ has opened up its second London location in Chelsea and has chosen a botanical theme.
 The façade is decorated with flowers and the interior boasts an array of indoor plants that elevate the space and give a luxe, considered feel to the high street store.
 By tapping into interior trends (vegetation = winning right now) and employing curated visual merchandising, this store achieves a high-end yet welcoming first impression.